thiri-thant22/ICT105-Moonlight-MVP/docs/weekly-logbook.md

 ### Plan for Next Week
 In Lab 2, we will research user problems, compare project ideas, and create the first prototype design.

+## Lab 02: IT Opportunity Scanning

+### What We Completed
+1. Reviewed the three initial IT venture ideas from Lab 1.
+2. Identified six possible IT opportunities and analyzed their feasibility.
+3. Conducted NUF scoring to compare all opportunities.
+4. Selected Budget Tracker as the final project opportunity.
+5. Created new GitHub issues for upcoming project tasks.

+### Selected Opportunity
+Budget Tracker

+### Why We Selected It
+The team selected Budget Tracker because it received one of the highest NUF scores (13).
+The idea addresses a common problem faced by many students and young professionals who struggle to manage their expenses.
+It is highly useful, feasible to develop within one semester, and can be validated easily through user interviews and surveys.

+### What We Rejected
+Queue Booking

+Reason:
+Although Queue Booking is a useful idea, it received a lower NUF score (11) and has a more complex workflow.
+The project would require additional queue management features and may be more difficult to develop within the semester timeline.

+### What We Learned
+1. How to identify and evaluate business opportunities using NUF scoring.
+2. The importance of selecting a project that is realistic and feasible.
+3. How to compare different ideas based on user needs, usefulness, and technical feasibility.

+### Evidence of Work
+- Opportunity scan file: docs/opportunity-scan.md
+- NUF scoring file: data/opportunity-scoring.xlsx
+- Selected opportunity file: docs/selected-opportunity.md
+- GitHub issue screenshot: [Insert Screenshot]
+- Commit link: [Insert Commit Link]

+### Plan for Lab 03
+The team will conduct customer problem discovery by interviewing students and young professionals about their spending habits and budgeting challenges.
+We will collect feedback, identify common problems, and validate whether the proposed Budget Tracker solution addresses real user needs.